The Play That Goes Wrong Tickets - Duchess Theatre

 Is It Best To Book The Play That Goes Wrong Tickets In The Stalls Or The Dress Circle?

-Both sections have their own merits.
-It is generally a matter of personal preference whether it is preferable to sit in the stalls looking directly at the stage or in the dress circle looking down from an elevated position.
-There is regularly value found in the seats at the rear of the dress circle if you are on a budget, which coupled with the small size of the venue can make these tickets to The Play That Goes Wrong a bargain as they can often sell for as little as £20 during quiet weeks!
+Both sections have their own merits, and this is generally a matter of personal preference.
+There is often value found in the seats at the rear of the dress circle if you are on a budget, which, when taking into account the size of the theatre, can make these a bargain.

-Due to the small and intimate nature of the venue, there is value in the cheapest seats in the rear of the Circle.
-These seats are not particularly restricted but well-priced to suit those looking to book cheap tickets to The Play That Goes Wrong.
-Bargain hunters searching for last-minute shows can also find value at the end of rows in the Stalls.
-These are often discounted but feature slight restrictions to the view of the stage.
+Due to its small and intimate nature, there is value in the cheapest seats in the rear of the circle.
+These seats are not particularly restricted and are ideal if looking to book cheap tickets.
+Bargain hunters searching for last-minute shows can also find value at the end of rows in the stalls.
+These are often discounted but feature slight restrictions to the view.

 Address